trampgeek/moodle-qtype_coderunner/docs/index.md

 By far the most import fields are:

- * `QUESTION.id` The unique internal ID of this question.
- * `QUESTION.questionid` Same as `QUESTION.id` - deprecated.
  * `QUESTION.parameters` A Twig object whose (key, value) pairs are the result of merging the evaluated template parameters of the prototype with those of the question itself.
-These template parameters can either by used in Twig code like {{ QUESTION.parameters.someparam }} or, it *hoisttemplateparams* was set in the question authoring form, simply as
+These template parameters can either by used in Twig code like

+        {{ QUESTION.parameters.someparam }}

+    or, if *hoisttemplateparams* was set in the question authoring form, simply as

         {{ someparam }}.

   * `QUESTION.uiparameters` A Twig object whose (key, value) pairs are the result of merging the UI parameters of the prototype with those of the question itself.
-These template parameters must be referenced in Twig code like {{ QUESTION.uiparameters.someparam }};
+These template parameters must be referenced in Twig code like

+        {{ QUESTION.uiparameters.someparam }};

-they are not available as global variables.
+    they are not available as hoisted global variables.

   * `QUESTION.answer` The supplied sample answer (null if not explicitly set).

 Other fields are: